AvinashNath2/Mastering-System-Design-Avi/Tech_Roles/README.md

 - **Cost Optimization**: Cloud cost management, resource optimization

 ### **HR-Friendly Features**
-- **Role-Specific Questions**: Behavioral questions tailored to each experience level
 - **Non-Technical Language**: Simplified descriptions for HR professionals
 - **Focus Areas**: Clear guidance on what to look for in candidates
 - **Career Progression**: Understanding of growth paths and expectations